List of Star vs. the Forces of Evil characters: Marco Diaz

 Marco Ubaldo Diaz (voiced by Adam McArthur) is Star's best human friend, later becoming her boyfriend.
 Prior to meeting Star, he was known as a safe kid.
 He is of mixed Caucasian and Hispanic descent, and typically wears a red hoodie, having said that he owns a dozen of them.
 He helps Star during their fights against the villains using mostly martial arts moves from training in a karate dojo.
 He's had a crush on classmate Jackie Lynn Thomas since kindergarten; in "Bon Bon the Birthday Clown", they start dating, but end their relationship later on in "Sophomore Slump".

-In "St. Olga's Reform School for Wayward Princesses", he dresses up as a princess in order to retrieve Pony Head, but ends up starting a women's rights movement, of which he is known as Princess Marco Turdina.
+In "St. Olga's Reform School for Wayward Princesses," he dresses up as a princess in order to retrieve Pony Head, but ends up starting a women's rights movement, of which he is known as Princess Marco Turdina.
 His success results in him getting regular royalty checks of 650 dollars, the cash being used as a running gag in multiple episodes in Season 2.
-In "Running with Scissors", Marco psychologically ages 16 years in Hekapoo's time-dilated dimension wherein two years pass for every minute on Earth.
-Subsequently, in the season 3 episode "Marco Jr.", it was confirmed that both Marco himself, his friends and family view him as being "26 to 35" years old.
+In "Running with Scissors", Marco psychologically ages 16 years in Hekapoo's time-dilated dimension, wherein two years pass for every minute on Earth.
+Subsequently, in the season 3 episode "Marco Jr.", it was confirmed that both Marco himself and his friends and family view him as being "26 to 35" years old.
 As his "Turdina" persona, he has developed a love for makeup.

 Nefcy originally conceived of Marco to be a child obsessed with Dragon Ball Z and karate.
 After Star's character was changed to be a foreign exchange student, she felt Marco's character needed to balance out Star's, so he became more of a straight man yet is still quirky.
 Some of Marco's character was based on Nefcy's husband (filmmaker Bobby Miller).
 She likes that McArthur portrays him away from being nerdy or unlikeable and that Marco is smart and thoughtful.
 McArthur said that he felt really connected to the character, as he has a martial arts background, and when he was younger he had two best friends that were girls.